AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 * Enter rollover text.
 * Enter JavaScript and URLs for launching Web pages.
 * Create URL templates for Image Maps.
-* Copy Image Maps to other images, or eCatalog pages, or SpinSets.
+* Copy Image Maps to other images, eCatalog pages, or SpinSets.
 * Export Image Maps to CSV or to XML.
 * Import image metadata from a tab-delimited file or from an XML file.
-* Define Other Actions as determined by the World Wide Web Consortium.
+* Define other actions as determined by the World Wide Web Consortium.
 * Preview Image Maps.

 ## Draw and adjust an Image Map {#drawing-and-adjusting-an-image-map}

 1. Do one of the following:

-    * If you are working with an image in the Grid View or List View, in the Edit drop-down list select **[!UICONTROL Image Map]**.
+    * If you are working with an image in the Grid or List View, select **[!UICONTROL Image Map]** from the Edit drop-down list.
 Or, open it in Detail View, and then select **[!UICONTROL Image Map]** above the image.
     * If you are working with a SpinSet in the Grid View or List View, select **[!UICONTROL Edit]**.
 Or, open it in Detail View, and then select **[!UICONTROL Edit]**.
 Select an image asset, and then select **[!UICONTROL Image Map]**.
-    * If you are working with an eCatalog, in the Grid View, List View, Detail View, select **[!UICONTROL Edit]**.
+    * If you are working with an eCatalog in the Grid, List, or Detail View, select **[!UICONTROL Edit]**.
 Select the **[!UICONTROL Map Pages]** tab.

    ![Image Map illustration](assets/ma_image_map.png)